Trie, Digital Tree, Prefix Tree Basics and Visualization

 , and "appl"

-However, note that these three strings share a common prefix.
+Notice that these three strings have a common prefix.
 The prefix "app"

 is stored three times, and "l"